Electron Hydrodynamics

 In most conductors at room-temperature, electron collisions are akin to billiard balls, resulting in the macroscopic observation of diffusive flow (Ohm’s “law”).
 Recently, spatially-resolved transport measurements have revealed electrons in strongly-interacting materials can behave akin to classical fluids, confirming theoretical predictions over fifty years old.

-I study these “hydrodynamic” electron flows across various length scales, from their microscopic origins, to their macroscopic observables.
-I was recently part of a team which imaged these flows in a 3D conductor for the first time, corroborating a newly-proposed electron interaction mechanism by us mediated by lattice vibrations.
+I study these “hydrodynamic” electron flows across various length scales, from their microscopic origins, to mesoscopic finite-size effects, and to their macroscopic observables.
+Recently, I was part of a team which imaged these flows in a 3D conductor for the first time, corroborating a newly-proposed electron interaction mechanism mediated by lattice vibrations.